chisui/dakka/thesis/main.md

 The error messages thus should tell the user what they did wrong and ideally how to fix this.

 There are techniques to aid the user here though.

+### Make Actor creation easier

+Currently you have to perform many steps to create an Actor in Dakka.
+You have to create a data type for your Actor and implement the `Actor` class for it.

+The data type has to also have `Show`, `Eq` and `Binary` instances.
+`Show` and `Eq` instances can be derived.
+Deriving `Binary` is not directly possible.
+To optain a `Binary` instance without implementing it manually you have to derive `Generic` and than create an empty `Binary` implementation.
+To be able to derive `Generic` instance though you have to enable the `DeriveGeneric` language extension.
+With the `DeriveAnyClass` language extension you can remove the empty `Binary` implementation with an entry in the `deriving` clause of the data type.
+`DerivingAnyClass` can not always determine what derving strategy should be used for a specific class or the user does not want to use a certain deriving strategy.
+This comes up most often when using `DerivingAnyClass` in conjunction with `GeneralizedNewtypeDeriving`.
+When creating an Actor it is very likely that the internal state of that Actor can be modeled by an existing data type.
+Defining the Actor as a `newtype` is thus a reasonable thing to do.
+For these cases the `DerivingStrategies` language extension exists, which enables the user to specify the desired deriving strategy manually.

+Implementing the `Actor` class consists of providing an implementation of `behavior`.
+If the Actor wants to create other actors the `Creates` associated type family also has to be overriden.
+If the Actor wants to do anything but the basic Actor operations the `Capabillities` associated type family has to be overriden.

+All of these potential steps add up to a substantial amount of boilerplate code.
+It would be nice if the Amount of Boilerplate could be reduced without weakening the constraints of the API.
+The most promising way to achieve this is seems to be TemplateHaskell.

 # Bibliography